jamiewannenburg/math-slides/Readme.md

 and then replaces the references to the SVG images in the `.tex` file with the `.pdf` copies and forces them to take up the full page.

-# Edit

-Adapt `markup.md` to your needs.
-First see that the slides work in beamer, then add the  to position with impress.

 # Impress

 Once I am satisfied with the beamer version I create the animations and then position the slides